 - Keep car windows closed when you’re driving

-- Don’t let pets get close to your face as they can carry pollen in their fur
+- Try to avoid letting pets get close to your face as they can carry pollen in their fur